-The Massachusetts Chapter of the Surfrider Foundation was founded in 1996.
-We are an all-volunteer chapter composed of local New England surfer / environmentalists dedicated to the preservation of the New England coastal environment, elimination of pollution, and open access to our beaches.
+The Surfrider Foundation Massachusetts Chapter was founded in 1996.
+We are an all-volunteer chapter composed of ocean, wave and beach loving environmentalists who are dedicated to the protection and enjoyment of the Massachusetts coast and waters.

 Chair: Noona Joseph – firstname.lastname@example.org